Comfort essentials for the RV life: My top gear picks

 Anti-fatigue mat with holes

 An anti-fatigue horse mat with holes is a great addition to full-time RVing.
 Place it outside in front of the steps.
 They’re great for the rain and mud.
-I got mine from Tractor Supply, and it’s similar to these mats on Amazon.
+I got mine from Tractor Supply, and it’s similar to these horse stall mats on Amazon.
 It’s 3 ft by 3 ft and also great for snowy weather.
 You simply clean off the snow, and the sun will melt any leftover ice or snow really quickly.

 You can live with less